How To Write Letter Of Explanations To Underwriters

 Borrowers who had a prior bankruptcy or foreclosure will be required to write a letter of explanation on why they had to file bankruptcy or had a foreclosure.

-- Medical emergencies is always a great excuse if that is the case.
+- Medical emergencies are always a great excuse if that is the case

-- Major reduction in wages can also be used as a good excuse for letter of explanation.
+A major reduction in wages can also be used as a good excuse for a letter of explanation.

 How To Write Letter Of Explanations To Underwriters On Overdrafts In Bank Statements

-- If this is the case, I suggest to submit bank statement print outs for the past twelve months since most bank statement printouts do not reflect year to date overdraft charges.
+- If this is the case, I suggest submitting bank statement print outs for the past twelve months since most bank statement printouts do not reflect year to date overdraft charges